 An evolution of the editing experience allowing all areas of the site including header, footer, navigation directly in the editor using blocks.

-What will applying the block experience
+What will applying the block experience across WordPress look like?

 Block-Based Themes